 b.
 Everybody Loves Coupons!

-Have you ever been enticed into making a purchase for a commodity that you did not even require in the first place?
+Have you ever been enticed into purchasing a commodity that you did not even require in the first place?
 Did this happen due to that extremely attractive coupon you received in your mailbox yesterday?
 Don’t worry, we all have.

 These offers can vary from percentage discounts, store credit, free shipping or even a free gift!